svyatoslavkorneev/downscaling/README.md

 The Python program outputs the extracted pore area measurements to the text file inside the folder Regions, where the area is measured in pixels.
-The downscaled binary TIFF images (see Fig. 4) are written to the folder Downscale.
+The downscaled binary TIFF images are written to the folder Downscale.
 Porosity for every image and other useful information is written to the terminal.